jocelynnnwj/TikTok_Trends_Analysis/README.md

 ## Team Information

-**Project Name:** TikTok Trends Analysis: Identifying Exploding Topics on TikTok
+**Project Name:** TikTok Trends Analysis: Virality and Engagement Patterns in Short-Form Video

 **Team Members:**
-- Wenjing Huang - whuang08@usc.edu - GitHub: [your_github_username] - USC ID: [your_usc_id]
+- Wenjing Huang - whuang08@usc.edu - GitHub: jocelynnnwj - USC ID: [3860016877]

 *Note: This is a single-person project.*

 ## Project Description

-This project analyzes trending topics on TikTok by scraping data from Exploding Topics, a platform that tracks emerging trends.
-The goal is to identify the fastest-growing TikTok trends, understand their growth patterns, and visualize insights about what topics are currently exploding on the platform.

-**Research Question:** What are the fastest-growing TikTok trends, and what patterns can we identify in their growth rates?
+This project performs an exploratory analysis of short‑form video performance using the Kaggle dataset **"YouTube Shorts and TikTok Trends 2025"**.
+The goal is to understand how view counts and like counts relate to each other and to summarize engagement behavior across thousands of viral clips.

+**Research Question:** What does the relationship between views and likes look like for highly viewed short‑form videos, and what is the typical engagement rate across the dataset?

-The project follows a complete data science pipeline:
+The project follows a compact but complete data science pipeline:
-1. **Data Collection**: Web scraping TikTok trends data from Exploding Topics
-2. **Data Cleaning**: Extracting structured data from HTML and converting to CSV format
-3. **Data Analysis**: Statistical analysis of growth rates and trend categorization
-4. **Visualization**: Creating charts and graphs to communicate findings
+1. **Data Collection**: Downloading the Kaggle dataset using the Kaggle API (via `kagglehub`)
+2. **Data Cleaning**: Normalizing column names, coercing numeric fields, filtering invalid rows, and constructing a `like_count` column when necessary
+3. **Data Analysis & Visualization**: Summarizing engagement statistics and generating visualizations for virality and correlations between numeric metrics

 ## Prerequisites